Homecoming Queen?: Live performance

-On March 25, 2020, Ballerini performed the song on CMT Crossroads as a duet with Halsey.
-Five years later, she performed the song as part of her tour Patterns at Amalie Arena in Tampa Bay as a duet with a singer from her team on season 27 of The Voice, Angie Rey, who making her first appearance in Tampa Bay since graduating Seminole High School in 2017.
+Ballerini performed "Homecoming Queen?" on Jimmy Kimmel Live on February 6, 2020, and on CMT Crossroads as a duet with Halsey again on March 25.
+During the performance on ACM Presents: Our Country on April 5, she acknowledged that the event was taking place during the COVID-19 pandemic.
+In 2025, Ballerini played "Homecoming Queen?" as part of her tour at Amalie Arena in Tampa Bay as a duet with a singer from her team on season 27 of The Voice, Angie Rey.
 That duet came 19 days after they had performed a duet on the song "Penthouse" during the season premiere on February 3, 2025.
-It also marked the first time a coach on The Voice performed with a team member on their tour while the show's season was airing on television.